GeneralFox2/Video_Analyzer/README.md

 This repository consists of two programs:

-analyze_video.py - This application can be used to watch a video, frame by frame.
-The application detects if the frame is safe for work or not (NSFW), and detects faces.
-Per each face detected, the appication will predict the person's age, gender, and will try to identify them using an image library.
+analyze_video.py - This application can be used to break a video into frames and review each frame to see if it is safe for work or not (NSFW).
+It also detects faces, and will try to identify them using an image library.
+The application is also capable predicting the actor's age and gender.
 The actor will be identified as a minor if their age is less than 18.
+This application can detect actors who are up-side down in the video.

 clean_video.py - Creates a copy of a video with any frames detected as NSFW removed from the copy.
 The application creates a copy of the video, using the AVI format.